-In an article on the BBC website (http://www.bbc.co.uk/news/technology-43657546), Elizabeth Denham made clear the ICO approach to policing the GDPR over the coming weeks and months.
+In an article on the BBC website entitled "GDPR: Are you ready for the EU's huge data privacy shake-up?", Elizabeth Denham made clear the ICO's approach to policing the GDPR over the coming weeks and months.

 Her comments are laid out below:

 "We will have more powers to stop companies processing data, but we only take action where there has been serious and sustained harm to individuals," she explained.

 "What this new fining power gives us is the ability to go after larger, global and sometimes multi-national companies where the old £500,000 fine would just be pocket change."

 She added that she accepted that some companies will need time to become fully compliant: